If you look at Amazon or iTunes, you’ll see a lot of live recordings by bands and it’s now hard to distinguish between:

 In nearly all occasions, the band or artist will have more than one live album to consider but occasionally, there is just one that I think is much to important to ignore.
 For example, if I take two personal favourites of mine The Cate Brothers Live isn’t included but Wings Over America will be.
 I’ll do my best to explain why.

 I’ve numbered the albums so that I can keep changing the title of the article but the albums are listed in alphabetical order of the artist or band.
-To save confusion over whether Bruce Springsteen and the E-Street Band should be under S for Springsteen or B for Bruce, I’ve opted to go with the first name featured, unless it is The… so The Who are under W.
+To save confusion over whether Bruce Springsteen and the E-Street Band should be under S for Springsteen or B for Bruce, or the Steve Miller Band should be under S or M, I’ve opted to go with the first name featured, unless it is The… so The Who are under W.

 I don’t think it’s spoiling the surprise if I say that many of the choices come from the 1970s, the decade where live albums became an essential part of the catalogue.